nick-r-o-s-e/Hexagonal-2048/README.md

 ### About

 Online representation of the modified "2048" game.
 User authentication and connection to the database have been implemented to create, read and update player statistics.
+ - #### Gameplay
+    Hexagonal 2048 is played on a hexagonal grid with a radius of 2, 3 or 4, with numbered tiles that slide when a player moves them using the 6 control keys (Q, W, E, A, S, D).
+Every turn, one or two new tiles randomly appears in empty spots on the board with a value of either 2 or 4.
+Tiles slide as far as possible in the chosen direction until they are stopped by either another tile or the edge of the grid.
+If two tiles of the same number collide while moving, they will merge into a tile with the total value of the two tiles that collided.
+The resulting tile cannot merge with another tile again in the same move.
+If a move causes three consecutive tiles of the same value to slide together, only the two tiles farthest along the direction of motion will combine.
+A scoreboard on the upper left keeps track of the user's score.
+The user's score starts at zero and is increased whenever two tiles combine, by the value of the new tile.
+The game is won when a tile with a value of 2048 appears on the board.
+Players can continue beyond that to reach higher scores.
+When the player has no legal moves (there are no empty spaces and no adjacent tiles with the same value), the game ends.

 ## Technologies Used